← The Architect

 Core purposeAI mentor + pattern detection across your journalArchive of memories, photos, locations

-AI mentor7 distinct personas (Stoic, Coach, Sage, etc.) + customPrompts and occasional AI highlights
+AI mentor5 distinct personas (Stoic, Sage, Mystic, Billionaire, Traveler from 2075) + customPrompts and occasional AI highlights

 Cross-entry memoryYes — remembers every entry, tracks patternsNo persistent AI memory